For Employees: Hazing Prevention & Reporting

 Know the law.

 Stricter state laws, including the Max Gruver Act, and LSU policies significantly increase the civil and criminal penalties for hazing.
-Regardless of the situation, no one can “consent” to be hazed—it is illegal.
-To learn more about what constitutes hazing, or to anonymously report hazing, go to LSU's hazing website.
+No one can “consent” to be hazed; it is still illegal.
+To learn more about what constitutes hazing, or to anonymously report hazing, visit LSU's hazing prevention & reporting website.

 Bystander assistance is required by law.

+Bystander assistance is required by law.
 If you are aware that someone has suffered serious bodily injury, Louisiana law requires you to report it and to provide reasonable assistance for the injured person.
-Learn more about these laws and penalties on the Hazing Resources website under “Policies & Laws.”
+This obligation extends to all persons, including an individual engaging in reckless behavior which causes another serious bodily injury.